-Sometimes students aren't as academically successful as they had hoped to be.
+Sometimes students aren't as academically successful as they hoped to be.
 First-Year Experience and Transition Programs supports students who have been placed on probation through a probation recovery program.
-If you've been placed on academic probation, you need to follow these steps to start your course to success.
+If you've been placed on academic probation, you need to follow these steps to begin your Academic Recovery Program.

 During this session, you'll learn:

 - what it means to be on probation

 - how to take the necessary steps to resolve the registration hold on your account